Use Cloud SIEM Event Management to monitor the events triggered by Logz.io Cloud SIEM security rules.

 - Edit an event - Update who the event is assigned to or add comments with additional information and priority handling decisions.

-- Edit the triggering rule - Fine tune your security rule to improve event management.
+- Edit the event rule - Fine tune your security rule to improve event management.

-- Investigate an event - Harness Kibana to see the related event logs for more powerful insights.
+- Investigate an event - Harness OpenSearch Dashboards to see the related event logs for more powerful insights.

-- Grouped events - What those event counts mean.
+- Viewing grouped events - What those event counts mean.

 The Event Management table